rdall96/minecraft-docker/README.md

     rdall96/minecraft-server:latest
 ```

+### Server arguments

+You can specify additional Minecraft server (or mod loader) arguments by adding them to the docker command to create the container.
+For example, `docker run rdall96/minecraft-server:latest --help`, will print out all the server CLI options and quit.

 ### JVM Properties

 You can customize the JVM runtime using JVM args.
 Add your args to the `jvm_args.txt` file in the server configurations directory (`/minecraft/configurations` in the container, or use the default mapped volume).
 For example, an argument you may want to specify is the maximum Java memory for the Minecraft server. i.e.: Add `-Xmx8G` in that file to allow the server to use up to 8GB of RAM.